Overview

 Experience

 In Re: Capital One Customer Data Security Litigation (Data Breach and Privacy Litigation) Norm was appointed lead counsel in this MDL alleging that Capital One compromised the confidential information of nearly 100 million credit applicants.
-Norm is leading all aspects of the litigation, including related claims against Amazon Web Services, which stored the data that was compromised in the breach.
-Norm successfully argued against Defendants’ motions to dismiss the case, which is ongoing.
+Norm led all aspects of the litigation, successfully argued against Defendants’ motions to dismiss the case, and later argued class certification and motions for summary judgment.
+While those motions were pending, Norm led negotiations securing a $195 million settlement—the third largest data breach settlement on record.

 Spegele v.
-USAA Life Insurance Company (Insurance Litigation) Norm is lead counsel in this class action alleging that USAA overcharged policy owners by including unauthorized charges in its cost of insurance charge in violation of the contract.
-The Court certified a nationwide class of over 70,000 policy owners in 2020, and the case is continuing.
+USAA Life Insurance Company (Insurance Litigation) Norm served as lead counsel in this class action alleging that USAA overcharged policy owners by including unauthorized charges in its cost of insurance charge in violation of the contract.
+The Court certified a nationwide class of over 70,000 policy owners in 2020, and Norm negotiated a $90 million settlement that was approved in 2021.

 In Re: AMCA Customer Data Security Breach Litigation (Data Breach and Privacy Litigation) Norm was appointed lead counsel in this MDL alleging that Quest Diagnostics negligently entrusted the private medical information to collection agency AMCA, which suffered a massive data breach impacting more than 10 million Quest customers.
 The consolidated litigation is ongoing.